spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 ## Next Steps

-You are now ready to deploy the airgap Palette installation.
+You are now ready to install the airgap self-hosted Palette.
 You will specify your OCI registry and file server during the installation process.
 Refer to the [Install Palette](./airgap-install.md) guide for detailed guidance on installing Palette.